Manufacturing IoT: Definition, Benefits and Use Cases

 2. A gap in employees’ skills

-A survey conducted by satellite communications company Inmarsat revealed that almost 70% of businesses have a shortage of qualified employees who are able to handle the various aspects of the development and implementation of the IoT in manufacturing.
+A survey conducted by satellite communications company Inmarsat revealed that almost 70% of businesses have a shortage of qualified employees who are able to handle the various aspects of the development and implementation of IoT in manufacturing.
 Another study by Ubuntu revealed that 80% of companies lack skills in the areas of security, analytics, and embedded software development.
 These skills are in demand due to the increasing number of manufacturing Internet of Things devices and the complexity of the data they collect.

 3. Significant investment requirements and lack of assurance of ROI

-There are many factors that businesses have to consider when it comes to investing in the IoT manufacturing.
+There are many factors that businesses have to consider when it comes to investing in IoT manufacturing.
 Some of these include the cost of hardware, connectivity, and technical support.
 In addition to these, there are also other factors that businesses have to think of such as the time it takes to roll out new IoT solutions for manufacturing and the revenue they can expect to generate.

 Nazarii